 In 1961 Zemer returned from her term as a correspondent in the United States and was appointed director of Davar’s editorial board in Jerusalem.
 She also began to participate in current-affairs programs on the radio, winning immediate recognition for her fluency and sharp tongue.
 In time she became a radio and television host and a familiar figure in the electronic media.

 From Davar’s editorial board in Jerusalem Zemer progressed to assistant editor under Yehudah Gotthelf and in 1970 was chosen as Davar’s editor-in-chief, the highest position held by a woman in Israeli media and politics at the time.

-She served as Davar’s editor-in-chief for twenty years—the first and, as of the year 2003, the only woman to hold such a position at a Hebrew newspaper.
+She served as Davar’s editor-in-chief for twenty years—the first woman to hold such a position at a Hebrew newspaper.
 Sometimes she was offered important public positions, such as that of information minister in Yitzhak Rabin’s government in 1975, but she always chose to remain with the newspaper and maintain a living, daily connection with the world of news.
-Even when she was invited to official meetings, dinners and formal receptions, she remained a journalist first, gathering material and calling the appropriate writer on the telephone to give him the material and ask him to check and report it.
+Even when she was invited to official meetings, dinners, and formal receptions, she remained a journalist first, gathering material and calling the appropriate writer on the telephone to give him the material and ask him to check and report it.